NToP: NeRF-Powered Large-scale Dataset Generation for 2D and 3D Human Pose Estimation in Top-View Fisheye Images

-In this paper, we show that NeRF is suitable for the generation of highly realistic semi-synthetic omnidirectional top-view human pose images.
-Our contributions are three-fold: \begin{itemize} \item we present a general workflow for rendering omnidirectional top-view human images with virtual fisheye cameras, and extract corresponding groundtruth 2D and 3D keypoint annotations, with the help of a NeRF model, \item we introduce our large-scale HPE dataset NToP570K that features over 570\,K high quality semi-synthetic human images in the top-view and groudtruth 2D and 3D keypoint annotations, \item we validate the effectiveness of our dataset by training and evaluating state-of-the-art single-view human pose estimators, namely ViTPose for 2D HPE \cite{xu2022vitpose} and HybrIK-Transformer for 3D HPE \cite{li2021hybrik,oreshkin2023hybrikT}. \end{itemize} The NToP pipeline as well as a render example is presented in \cref{fig:pipeline}.
-The code and the trained models of NToP570K dataset is available at \textit{removed for anonymous submission}.
+In this paper, we demonstrate that NeRF is suitable for the generation of highly realistic semi-synthetic omnidirectional top-view human pose images.
+Our goal is to solve HPE in top-view fisheye images without re-inventing the wheels, leveraging the large bodies of available datasets and algorithms.
+Our contributions are three-fold: \begin{itemize} \item we present a general workflow (\cref{fig:pipeline}) for rendering omnidirectional top-view human images with virtual fisheye cameras and extracting corresponding groundtruth 2D and 3D keypoint annotations using a NeRF model, \item we introduce our large-scale HPE dataset, NToP, featuring over 570\,K high quality semi-synthetic human images in the top-view and groudtruth 2D and 3D keypoint annotations, \item we validate the effectiveness of our dataset by training and evaluating state-of-the-art single-view human pose estimators, namely ViTPose for 2D HPE \cite{xu2022vitpose} and HybrIK-Transformer for 3D HPE \cite{li2021hybrik,oreshkin2023hybrikT}, on existing datasets as well as our newly created dataset, OmniLab. \end{itemize}

-\section{Related work}
+\section{Related Work}

-\subsection{2D and 3D human pose estimation with deep learning}
+\subsection{2D and 3D Human Pose Estimation with Deep Learning}